 - Break the cycle of enabling, and understand the signs of relapse

-Clear Springs Ranch two-day educational family workshop will be scheduled on a weekend to coincide with each client’s admission.
+Clear Springs Ranch’s 3 day educational family workshop will be scheduled on a week to coincide with each client’s admission.
 These group therapeutic sessions will most likely include other family members of clients going through recovery.
 This dynamic creates a safe, secure environment for sharing and support.